Dance during the day...

 - Frank Black's Frank Black Francis was a two CD set where the common thread was versions of his Pixies songs: The first disc consisted of acoustic solo demos that had been recorded shortly before Come On Pilgrim.
 The second was a set of new reinterpretations of Pixies songs that Frank Black recorded in collaboration with Keith Moliné and Andy Diagram from the band David Thomas And Two Pale Boys.

 - Emilie Autumn has "Laced/Unlaced".
 This a collection of two disks.
-One of new electric violin work based upon her stay in a mental institution (Unlaced) and a repackaging of her old "On A Day..." music collection of classic tracks she loves to play, some new songs and additional bonus live tracks (Laced).
+One with new electric violin work based upon her stay in a mental institution (Unlaced) and the other a repackaging of her old "On A Day..." music collection of classic tracks she loves to play, some new songs and additional bonus live tracks (Laced).

 - Red House Painters' second album, the first self-titled (usually dubbed Rollercoaster by fans) was supposed to be a double album.
 Since 4AD Manager Ivo Watts-Russel didn't trust them to be able to sell a double album as a new band they were forced to shorten it down to a single album.
 They did get to release the remaining tracks onto Bridge, the second self-titled release.
 If you look long and hard on the internet, you can find the original intended track listing and recreate the album yourself using files from the two albums.